instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 ### Transport considerations

-Although, signalling can be implemented on top of any transport, WebSocket is suited the most since it provides small overhead reliable duplex connection.
-Widely used and supported.
+Although, signalling can be implemented on top of any transport, WebSocket suits the most since it provides small overhead reliable duplex connection, widely used and supported.

 ### Protocol considerations

-Existing best practices are recommended:
+Existing best practices are recommended for final implementation:
 1. Message level ping-pongs.
 2. Reconnects.
 3. Transactions.